-Alarms can be loud and scary but they are meant to let us know when your HeartMate 3TM LVAD and/or system controller is not working properly.
-They also can let your care team know if there is a change in how your heart is working.
+Alarms can be loud and scary but they are meant to let us know when your LVAD and/or the system controller is not working properly.
 There is no need to panic when you hear an alarm because there are several steps that you can take to correct the problem.
 When you hear an alarm, check the display screen to determine what is wrong.
-Use the troubleshooting guide below or refer to the HeartMate 3 LVAD alarm guide for more information on alarms.
-Notify your care team immediately if you experience any of the critical alarms listed below.
+Use the troubleshooting guide below or refer to the HeartMate 3TM LVAD alarm guide for more information on alarms.
+Notify your care team immediately if you experience any of the critical